GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

 using the Cloud Data Loss Prevention API and then use the Data Catalog API to create tags at the column level with the sensitive elements found.

-This tutorial includes instructions to create a DLP `inspectTemplate` to define what data elements to inspect for, the JDBC driver used to connect to BigQuery, and the number of worker threads used to paralelize the work.
-Such implementation connecting to the data source with JDBC allows for changing the Data Source to others like MySQL, SQLServer, PostgreSQL, etc, and reusing other steps.
-Users can also customize or adjust this script to change the Tag fields to better fit their use case.
+This tutorial includes instructions to create a Cloud DLP inspection template to define what data elements to inspect for, the JDBC driver used to connect to BigQuery, and the number of worker threads used to parallelize the work.
+Such an implementation, connecting to the data source with JDBC, allows for changing the data source to alternatives like MySQL, SQL Server, or PostgreSQL.
+You can also customize or adjust this script to change the tag fields to better fit your use case.

 ## Objectives

-- Enable Cloud Data Loss Prevention, BigQuery, Cloud Data Catalog APIs
+- Enable Cloud Data Loss Prevention, BigQuery, and Cloud Data Catalog APIs.
-- Create a Cloud DLP inspectTemplate
+- Create a Cloud DLP inspection template.
-- Create an automated process that uses Cloud DLP findings to label/tag BigQuery table columns
+- Create an automated process that uses Cloud DLP findings to label and tag BigQuery table columns.
-- Leverage these labels and tags in your code
+- Use these labels and tags in your code.
-- Use Cloud Data Catalog to quickly understand where sensitive data exist in your BigQuery table columns
+- Use Cloud Data Catalog to quickly understand where sensitive data exists in your BigQuery table columns.

 ## Costs

-This tutorial uses billable components of Google Cloud Platform, including the following:
+This tutorial uses billable components of Google Cloud, including the following:

 - BigQuery
-- Cloud Data Loss Prevention (DLP)
+- Cloud Data Loss Prevention
 - Cloud Data Catalog

-Use the [Pricing Calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage.
+Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage.

 ## Reference architecture